 Sometimes a consultation reveals a mismatch.
 This might happen for many reasons:

-• The issue requires a different area of specialization
+• The issue requires a different area of specialization (like dealing with children when a therapist only deals with adults)

-• The communication style doesn’t feel comfortable
+• The communication style doesn’t feel comfortable (this can result in clients or therapists feeling misunderstood, or misaligned)

 • The timing or expectations don’t align

-While this can feel disappointing in the moment, it’s actually an important part of the process.
+While this can feel disappointing or uncomfortable in the moment, it’s actually an important part of the process.
 Therapy works best when both the client and therapist feel confident that the relationship will be constructive.

 Therapy Is Not One-Size-Fits-All